headless-start/real-time-sketch/README.md

 # Real-Time Sketch Generation using Adaptive Thresholding

+## 📌 Project Overview
-This Python project demonstrates real-time sketch generation from a webcam feed using OpenCV.
-The program captures video frames from the camera, processes the frames using various image processing techniques (such as grayscale conversion, Gaussian blur, and Canny edge detection), and generates a sketch-like output.
+This Python project demonstrates **real-time sketch generation** from a webcam feed using **OpenCV**.
+The program captures video frames, processes them using image processing techniques (e.g., grayscale conversion, Gaussian blur, and Canny edge detection), and generates a sketch-like output.

-Features
+**Features**:

-# Real-time edge detection using Canny Edge Detection.
+- Real-time edge detection using **Canny Edge Detection**.
-Adaptive Thresholding applied to the edges to create sketch-like visuals.
+- **Adaptive Thresholding** applied to edges for sketch-like visuals.
-Displays live webcam feed with the processed sketch as output.
+- Displays live webcam feed with processed sketch output.
-Press 'q' to exit the application.
+- Press **'q'** to exit the application.

-# How It Works
-1. Grayscale Conversion: Each frame is first converted into grayscale using cv2.cvtColor().
+---

+## 🚀 Key Features
+1. **Grayscale Conversion**:
-2. This reduces the complexity of the image, focusing on intensity.
+   - Converts frames to grayscale using `cv2.cvtColor()`, reducing complexity and focusing on intensity.
+2. **Gaussian Blur**:
-3. Gaussian Blur: The grayscale image is then blurred using a Gaussian filter to reduce noise and improve the edge detection process.
+   - Applies a Gaussian filter to reduce noise and improve edge detection.
+3. **Canny Edge Detection**:
-4. Canny Edge Detection: The cv2.Canny() function detects edges in the image based on intensity gradients.
+   - Detects edges using `cv2.Canny()` based on intensity gradients.
-5. Adaptive Thresholding: Finally, the cv2.adaptiveThreshold() function is used to convert the edges into a binary image, enhancing the sketch effect.
+4. **Adaptive Thresholding**:
+   - Converts edges into a binary image using `cv2.adaptiveThreshold()` for enhanced sketch effects.

+---

+## 🔍 How It Works
+1. **Grayscale Conversion**:
+   - Each frame is converted to grayscale to simplify processing.
+2. **Gaussian Blur**:
+   - The grayscale image is blurred to reduce noise and smooth edges.
+3. **Canny Edge Detection**:
+   - Edges are detected using intensity gradients, highlighting key features.
+4. **Adaptive Thresholding**:
+   - Edges are thresholded to create a binary sketch-like output.

+---

-# Usage
+## 🛠 Usage
-Start the application by running the script.
-You should see a window displaying the real-time video feed with sketch-like edges drawn on it.
-Press 'q' to quit the application and close the window.
+### Dependencies
+- Python 3.8+
+- Libraries: `opencv-python`